Code-Institute-Submissions/Milestone2-Interactive-Frontend/specialremarks-js.md

 <h2> function checkForMatch() </h2>

 The idea for this logic is, to add a class 'showMe' to make cards turn and a second class 'taken' to mark them for current player's choice, every time when a card is clicked.
-As per design, the class names from card array have been added to the backsides of cards (class 'back')
+As per design, the class names from card array have been added to the backsides of cards (class 'back').
 As soon as two cards have been selected, playfield becomes inactive.
 Those two chosen cards, which are part of an array, are being extracted from array and copied into a separate variable to make a comparison.
 The class list of each card element is being compared.